Observing hidden neuronal states in experiments: Results

-where $\tau_{1/2}$ is the time for deviations from the transversally stable steady-state curve~\eqref{eq:VCSRfast1eq} to decay to half of their initial value; see SI for details (eq.\,\eqref{SM:specgap} and Fig.\,\ref{fig:figS3}).
-We estimate $\tau_{1/2}$ from recovery transients after disturbances naturally occuring from imperfections in the voltage clamp during VC runs as $\tau_{1/2}\lesssim0.075$\,s (see SI, Fig.\,\ref{fig:figS3}(b)), such that $\dot V\tau_{1/2}/\ln2\approx\dotVh\tau_{1/2}/\ln2\lesssim0.2$\,mV.
-Thus, the systematic bias between $\Ivcsm(\Vh)$ in Fig.\,\ref{fig:fig1}(b) and the true steady state curve $\Ieq(V)$ caused by dynamically changing $\Vh$ is below measurement disturbances.
+where $\tau_{1/2}$ is the time for deviations from the transversally stable steady-state $I-V$ curve~\eqref{eq:VCSRfast1eq} to decay to half of their initial value; see eq\,(7) and Fig\,C in S1 Text for details.
+We estimate $\tau_{1/2}$ from recovery transients after disturbances naturally occuring from imperfections in the voltage clamp during VC runs as $\tau_{1/2}\lesssim0.075$\,s (see Fig\,CB in S1 Text), such that $\dot V\tau_{1/2}/\ln2\approx\dotVh\tau_{1/2}/\ln2\lesssim0.2$\,mV.
+Thus, the systematic bias between $\Ivcsm(\Vh)$ in Fig~\ref{fig:fig1}B and the true steady state curve $\Ieq(V)$ caused by dynamically changing $\Vh$ is below measurement disturbances.